emperornerd/esp32mesh/README.md

 # ESP32 Protest Communication Mesh

 * The python build/install script is not as well tested as the Windows one.
 Use Windows when you can until I can better test other platforms.
 The thinking is that most users that aren't developers will be on Windows, so I built that out first and foremost.
 The Python script does also work on Windows, but native tools are suggested, typically
 * Before 12/16/2025 there was an issue where some cryptographic actions were reliant on a third party hosted JS file.
 This was an oversite that has been corrected.
 Devices flashes before 12/16/2025 could have issues hashing the organizer password and fail logon.
-I'm not aware of this deployed in the field prior, but if you did find this and flash, you should update
+I'm not aware of this deployed in the field prior, but if any are out there, update

 This is a decentralized, off-grid communication network designed for resilient public broadcasting during protests or events where centralized networks are unavailable or suppressed.
 It uses a mesh of low-cost ESP32 devices.
 Each node functions simultaneously as an ESP-NOW mesh relay and a Wi-Fi Access Point.